What Does a Web Designer Do - Understand the Scope of Web Design Services

 What doesn’t a web designer do?

-Although bear in mind that web design scope of work often depends on the agreement with your service provider.
-Some freelance web designers may also offer development services, but there are also agencies that stick to design and development, and won’t help out with tasks like copywriting.
+Web design scope of work often depends on the agreement with your service provider.
+Some freelance web designers may offer development services.
+And there are web agencies that stick to design and development, and won’t help out with tasks like copywriting.

 Market research